-About the Learning & Networking Group for Social Workers & Support Workers
+LANSAS – Learning and Networking for Social Workers and Support Workers

 The Ministry of Health has conservatively estimated that between 3-5% of the population each year is born with FASD in Aotearoa.
 This makes FASD the most common neurodisability in the world – more common than autism spectrum disorder, Down syndrome and cerebral palsy combined.

-To find out more about the enormously important role that social workers and support workers play in supporting those with FASD and those who support them see a couple of videos below – and also check out our professionals page on our website here
+To learn more about the enormously important role that social workers and support workers play in supporting those with FASD and those who support them, watch the videos below.

 • ‘Social Work Perspectives on FASD’ – a video by NZ presenters, Professor Anita Gibbs, Dr Joanna Chu and Karleen Dove.